eloymelo/linux-documentation/Arch/post-install.md

 sudo pacman -Sy
 ```

-6. Install "reflector" so you can get the most up-to-date mirrors.
+6. Install **reflector** so you can get the most up-to-date mirrors.
 You can also choose the mirrors by country if you want.

 ```bash
 sudo pacman -S reflector
 ```

-Create a backup of the "mirrorlist" file.
+Create a backup of the **mirrorlist** file.

 ```bash
 sudo cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bak
 ```

-Run this command to get top 10 fastest servers and to also add them to the "mirrorlist".
+Run this command to get top 10 fastest servers and to also add them to the **mirrorlist**.

 ```bash
 sudo reflector --verbose --download-timeout 20 --latest 10 --protocol https --sort rate --save /etc/pacman.d/mirrorlist
 ```

-You can also set by the country adding the "--country" argument.
+You can also set by the country adding the **--country "name-of-the-country"** argument.

+e.g.: --country "Brazil"

 ```bash
 sudo reflector --verbose --country "Brazil" --download-timeout 20 --latest 10 --protocol https --sort rate --save /etc/pacman.d/mirrorlist